Winter weather on the way tomorrow night - NewsBreak

 Cloudy skies are forecast for Thursday with a 50% chance of scattered showers.
 The high will be mild at 50 degrees.

 Cloudy skies are forecast for Thursday night with rain changing to snow quickly through the overnight.
-The low will be near 32 degrees at midnight and getting colder to 8 degrees by early morning.
+The low will be near 32 degrees at midnight and will get colder to 8 degrees by early morning.

 Wind Chills will be a huge issue Friday through the weekend.
 Wind chill values could be near -10 to -15 degrees for the Tri-Cities with wind chills in some of the higher elevations to near -25.